pytorch/executorch/backends/apple/coreml/setup.md

 6. Navigate to the project Build Settings:
 - Set the value Header Search Paths to the parent directory of `executorch` directory.
 - Set Library Search Paths to `cmake-out/build`.
-- In other linker flags, add a custom linker flag -all_load.
+- In other linker flags, add a custom linker flag `-all_load`.

 7. The target could now run a **CoreML** delegated **Program**.